Action Alert—Anti-traffic safety bill targeting Salt Lake City

 • Keep it brief

-• State who you are, include your address and relation to the legislator (state that you are a constituent or that the bill specifically targets where you live), and keep your main point up front
+• State who you are, include your address and relation to the legislator (state that you are a constituent or that the bill specifically targets where you live)

 • Make it personal